 In other establishments, a beer would increase in price up to about $4 US dollars.
 Mixed drinks will be the most expensive option, with prices starting at $10 US dollars and increasing.
 The touristy areas will have the highest prices, so if you are looking to stay on a budget, you should avoid the big hotels or bars and choose something more local.

 Overall, an affordable and realistic budget for traveling to Malaysia would be to spend about $75 US dollars per person and per day.
 A mid-level budget may see you spending up to $200 US dollars per day, depending on your accommodation and dining choices.
 In comparison, a luxury vacation could have you spending hundreds or thousands of US dollars per day.

 How to Get Around

-Flying will be the most time efficient way to see all your bucket list locations, but you will have to increase your budget.
+Flying will be the most time-efficient way to see all your bucket list locations; however, you will have to increase your budget.
 Malaysia Airways and AirAsia are the two biggest airlines that provide domestic service throughout Malaysia.
 Most plane ticket prices will range from $25-$75 US dollars for a one-way ticket.